 5.3 Annual Calculation of Slice Percentage

 The amount of Slice Product available to «Customer Name» is limited to less than 50 percent of «Customer Name»’s CHWM pursuant to section 21.8.
-BPA shall revise and state such limitations on «Customer Name»’s Slice Percentage in section 1 of Exhibit K at the Effective Date or at the time of a change in purchase obligation to the Slice Product.
-If «Customer Name»’s Slice Percentage is limited, then «Customer Name»’s Tier 1 Block Amounts will increase pursuant to section 4.3 of this Agreement.
+BPA shall revise and state such limitations on «Customer Name»’s Slice Percentage and each «Customer Name» Member’s Slice Percentage in section 1 of Exhibit K at the Effective Date or at the time of a change in purchase obligation to the Slice Product. «Customer Name»’s Slice Percentage limit is the sum of its Members’ Slice Percentage limits.
+If «Customer Name»’s Slice Percentage is limited to less than 50 percent of its Preliminary Net Requirement, then «Customer Name»’s Tier 1 Block Amounts will increase pursuant to section 4.3 of this Agreement.

-By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage as the lessor of:
+By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage and the Member Slice Percentage for each of «Customer Name»’s Members.

+BPA shall calculate «Customer Name»’s Slice Percentage as the lesser of:

 (1) «Customer Name»’s Slice Percentage limit in section 1 of Exhibit K; or

+(2) Multiplying 50 percent by the sum of «Customer Name»’s Member’s Preliminary Member Net Requirements, and (A) dividing by the annual CHWM System in section 2 of Exhibit K, and (B) multiplying by 100.

+Expressed as a formula, «Customer Name»’s Slice Percentage in each year of the Rate Period is calculated as follows:

+Slice %= minSlice % Limit ,50% X(sum of Members' Preliminary Member Net Requirement)annual CHWM System x 100

+BPA shall calculate the Member Slice Percentage for each of «Customer Name»’s Members as the lesser of:

+(1) Each «Customer Name» Member’s Slice Percentage limit in section 1 of Exhibit K; or

-(2) Multiplying 50 percent by «Customer Name» Preliminary Net Requirement, and (a) dividing by the annual CHWM System in section 2 of Exhibit K, and (b) multiplying by 100.
+(2) Multiplying 50 percent by the «Customer Name» Member’s Preliminary Member Net Requirement, and (A) dividing by the annual CHWM System in section 2 of Exhibit K, and (B) multiplying by 100.

+Expressed as a formula, each «Customer Name» Member’s Member Slice Percentage in each Fiscal Year of the Rate Period is calculated as follows:

+Slice %= minMember's Slice % Limit ,50% X( Member's Preliminary Member Net Requirement)annual CHWM System x 100

-The Slice Percentage shall be rounded to the fifth decimal in percentage format and rounded to the seventh decimal in number format.
+The Slice Percentage and Member Slice Percentage shall be rounded to the fifth decimal in percentage format and rounded to the seventh decimal in number format.

+By March 31, 2028 and each March 31 of a Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall revise and state «Customer Name»’s Slice Percentage and Member Slice Percentages in section 1 of Exhibit K.

+After BPA calculates «Customer Name»’s Slice Percentage and Member Slice Percentages for the Fiscal Year pursuant to this section 5.3, BPA shall not make mid-Fiscal Year adjustments to «Customer Name»’s Slice Percentage.
+BPA shall adjust «Customer Name»’s Tier 1 Block Amounts when a mid-Fiscal Year adjustment is required.

 End Option 4